elastic/ansible-elasticsearch/README.md

 # ansible-elasticsearch

 Ansible playbook / roles / tasks for Elasticsearch.
 Currently it will work on Debian and RedHat based linux systems.
+Tested platforms are:

+* Ubuntu 1404
+* Debian 7
+* Debian 8
+* Centos 7
+* Centos 8

 ## Usage